 The next two rows show the SP-IV estimators that condition on X{t-1} using either LPs or a VAR.
 Both procedures produce mean estimates with the correct sign and values that are much closer to the truth.
 The reason for the smaller bias is the conditioning step, which helps eliminate the persistent influence of past markup shocks that leads to a violation of the lag exogeneity requirement.
 The lag-truncation bias present at longer horizons in the IRF coefficients underlying the SP-IV VAR estimates is relatively inconsequential.
-For H = 20 the SP-IV VAR estimates are in fact closer to the truth than the SP-IV LP-C estimates.
+For H=20, the SP-IV VAR estimates are, in fact, closer to the truth than the SP-IV LP-C estimates.

-The right panel of Table 1 reports empirical rejection rates for nominal 5% tests that β equals the true value for the various SP-IV inference procedures described in Section 2 and Appendix A. Table 1 also reports analogous HAR procedures for the single equation specification with DL instruments, referred to as 'AR 2SLS' and 'KLM 2SLS' for simplicity.10 When exogeneity fails, rejection rates will not match nominal levels.
-As Table 1 shows, every test associated with estimators for which exogeneity is violated (OLS, 2SLS, and SP-IV LP) is indeed badly oversized.
-Conversely, for the SP-IV estimators that condition on X{t-1} , (SP-IV LP-C and SP-IV VAR), the robust AR and KLM tests, defined in (21) and (22) respectively, exhibit empirical rejection rates very close to 5%, again demonstrating that the conditioning step adequately protects against the violation of lag exogeneity.11 While the SP-IV estimators with controls have much smaller bias, some bias remains.
+The right panel of Table 1 reports empirical rejection rates for nominal 5% tests that β equals the true value for the various SP-IV inference procedures described in Section 2 and Appendix A. Table 1 also reports analogous HAR procedures for the single equation specification with DL instruments.
+11 When exogeneity fails, rejection rates will not match nominal levels.
+As Table 1 shows, every test based on exogeneity conditions that are violated (Wald 2SLS, AR/KLM SE-IV, and AR/KLM SP-IV LP) is indeed badly oversized.
+Conversely, for the SP-IV estimators that condition on X{t-1} , (SP-IV LP-C and SP-IV VAR), the robust AR and KLM tests, defined in (20) and (21) respectively, exhibit empirical rejection rates very close to 5\%, again demonstrating that the conditioning step adequately protects against the violation of lag exogeneity.
+12 While the SP-IV estimators with controls have much smaller bias, some bias remains.
 The fact that robust inference procedures effectively control size indicates residual bias is related to the weakness of the instruments, even in a relatively large sample.
-This is consistent with the corresponding Wald test remaining somewhat oversized, especially when H = 20.
+This is consistent with the corresponding Wald test remaining somewhat oversized, especially when H=20.